To follow profitably the course, the student must know the basic principles of organic chemistry as well as of physics

 Click on here to view professor information, educational goals, etc.

 Written and oral.
-The written examination will require the identification of an unknown substance on the basis of the Mass, IR and proton and 13C NMR spectra and will be completed by an oral exam on the theoretical and practical aspects of the spectroscopic techiques
+The written examination will require the identification of an unknown substance on the basis of the Mass, IR and proton and 13C NMR spectra and, at the discretion of the teacher, will be completed by an oral exam on the theoretical and practical aspects of the spectroscopic techiques

 The aim of the course is to provide students with the basic knowledge of modern spectroscopic techniques used to perform the structural analysis of organic molecules

 Mass spectrometry.
 Principles and outlines of instrumentation.
 Ionisation by electron impact and chemical ionisation.
 Mass analysers.
 Interpretation of EI mass spectra.
 Modes of fragmentation.
 Fragmentation of common functional groups.
 Infrared spectroscopy.
 Harmonic and anharmonic oscillators.
 Selection rules for vibrational transitions.
 Group frequencies and analysis by IR.
 Nuclear Magnetic Resonance.
 Introduction and theory.
 Chemical shift and spin-spin coupling.
 Proton on heteroatoms.
 Chemical and magnetic equivalence.
 Virtual coupling, chirality and spin decoupling.
 NOE effect.
 Carbon-13 NMR spectra.
 Introduction, theory and interpretation of spectra.DEPT and correlation NMR spectrometry.
 NMR spectra simulation.

 by Robert M. Silverstein, Francis X. Webster, David Kiemle